 The Parish Council’s response to any communications received not meeting the above criteria will be to either ignore, inform the sender of our policy or send a brief response as appropriate.
 This will be at the Council’s discretion based on the message received, given our limited resources available.
 Any information posted on the Facebook page not in line with the above criteria will be removed as quickly as practically possible.
 Repeat offenders will be blocked from the Facebook page.
 The Parish Council may post a statement that, ‘A post breaching the Council’s Social Media Policy has been removed’.
 If the post alleges a breach of a Council’s policy or the law the person who posted it will be asked to submit a formal complaint to the Council or report the matter to the Police as soon as possible to allow due process.

-Parish Council website

-Where necessary, the Clerk may direct those contacting us to our website to see the required information, or they may forward their question to one of our Parish Councillors for consideration and response.
-The Clerk may not be able to respond to every comment we receive.

-SMS (texting)

-Members and the Clerk may use SMS as a convenient way to communicate at times.
-This policy also applies to such messages.

-Video conferencing, e.g. Zoom

-If this medium is used to communicate please note that this policy also applies to the use of videoconferencing.